SanthoshVari/Devops-Task/README.md

 - **IAM**: Creates roles for the EKS cluster and node group, including permissions for CloudWatch.
 - **EKS**: Deploys the EKS cluster (version 1.29) with a node group (`t3.medium`, min=1, max=3, desired=2) in private subnets.
 - **CloudWatch**: Installs CloudWatch Container Insights via Helm for logs and metrics.
+- **Alerts**: Sends aletrs based on prefixed thresholds, and uses SNS for sending alerts.

 ### State Locking
 To prevent conflicts in the CI/CD pipeline, I store the Terraform state in an S3 bucket (`flask-eks-terraform-state`) and use a DynamoDB table (`terraform-locks`) for locking.